jupyterlab/jupyter-chat/docs/source/developers/developing_extensions/using-chat-extensions.md

 on the server side.
 This websocket server allows to retrieve a shared document.

 In addition, when a shared document is created, an event is emitted.
-We can use that event data to trigger a connection to the shared document.
+We can use that event to trigger a connection to the shared document.

-Below is an example of an server extension that respond every message written to any collaborative chat:
+Here's an example of a server extension that responds to every message received in one of the collaborative chats:

 ```python
 import jupyter_collaboration